 Viva La Classic Car Auction - 26th February 2019

 The next Turners classic auction takes place in Christchurch on 9th March and the line up is already looking pretty tasty.
 But one car in particular has caught my eye and it’s a Vauxhall Viva.
-Yes, that’s right, the car your mum or Grandma drove when you were a kid, only this one has teeth and bonnet scoops.
+Yes, that’s right, the used car your mum or Grandma drove when you were a kid, only this one has teeth and bonnet scoops.

 The first generation HA Viva seemed to take its styling cues from a house brick but when the second generation HB arrived in 1966, with its subtle curves and modern styling, the Viva came of age and really put the pressure on Ford who were yet to release the new Escort.
 It was a popular family car and shed loads were sold but it was neither exotic nor fast.
 Enter the GT.

 The idea of producing a sporty car based on a standard model was a relatively new concept in 1968 so when the Viva GT arrived it was an exciting development.
 The GT took the bigger 2 litre engine from the Victor and the close ratio gearbox from the Cresta and a hotrod was born.
 By today’s standards it’s not exactly powerful or fast but in 1968 it was.
 105hp and a 1-100kph time of 10.7 seconds were decent numbers for a family sedan and even today it’ll feel fast when combined with sixties brakes and steering.